mabdullahsoyturk/cudnn-alexnet/README.md

-# 2D Convolution with cuDNN
+# AlexNet with cuDNN

-This repository contains the implementation of the most basic 2D convolution you can think of.
+This repository contains an implementation of AlexNet model on ImageNet type of images (227x227x3)

 Software versions:
 * CUDA Toolkit 11.2